top of page

 • The DAF Legislation introduces two new categories of financial products under the Corporations Act:

-• "Tokenised Custody Platforms (TCPs)": - i.e. facilities where an operator identifies and holds assets other than money, issuing a single digital token for each asset, which grants the holder the right to redeem or direct the delivery of that asset.
-The operator acts on behalf of the token holder, often as trustee or bailee, and may also manage the asset according to the holder’s instructions.
+• "Tokenised Custody Platforms (TCP)": - defined as a facility under which an operator: (i) identifies and holds one or more assets other than money ("underlying assets'); (ii) issues a single digital token for each underlying asset, posession of which grants the holder the right to redeem or direct the delivery of that asset; and (iii) acts on behalf of the token holder, often as trustee or bailee, and may also manage the asset according to the holder’s instructions.

-• DAP and TCP operators will be required to hold an Australian financial services licence (AFSL) and comply with the general obligations that apply to all AFSL holders.
+• DAP and TCP operators will be required to hold an Australian Financial Services Licence (AFSL) and comply with the general obligations that apply to all AFSL holders.

 • DAP and TCP operators will also need to comply with additional obligations, including: